spatialos/gdk-for-unity/docs/content/glossary.md

 The term “inject” refers to when a field is populated automatically, either by Unity or the SpatialOS GDK.

-In the [MonoBehaviour workflow] the GDK performs injection via [reflection] using the [`[Require]`attribute]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours) to allow you to interact with SpatialOS.
-A MonoBehaviour will only be enabled when all of its dependencies are populated.
+In the [MonoBehaviour workflow]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours) the GDK performs injection via [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) using the [`[Require]` attribute]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours) to allow you to interact with SpatialOS.
+A MonoBehaviour is only enabled when all of its dependencies are populated.

-In the ECS workflow, Unity performs injection via [reflection] using the `[Inject]` attribute inside systems to iterate over all the [Unity ECS entities] matching a required [component] type.
+In the ECS workflow, Unity performs injection via [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) using the [`Inject`](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/reference/injection.md) attribute inside systems to iterate over all the [Unity ECS Entities](#unity-ecs-entity) matching a required [Unity ECS component](#unity-ecs-component) type.

 ### Inspector